 You can see almost all of the issues, and the approach I usually recommend, in Great Falls, Montana.
-I led a study that refined the current network in a study for Great Falls Transit in the late 1990s.
-Recently, local commenter Kathy called my attention to their network map, and it was interesting to discover that it's hardly changed since I worked on it.
+I led a study that refined the current network for Great Falls Transit in the late 1990s.
+Recently, local commenter Kathy called my attention to their network map.
+It was interesting to discover that it’s hardly changed since I worked on it.
 (As always, click graphics to enlarge.)

 It’s a network of routes mostly running every 30 or 60 minutes.
 The central idea of the network is the pulse, a meeting of buses from each route every hour or half hour at a central point, so that you can connect from any bus to any other even though the frequency is poor.
 Geometrically, there is no other solution to the problem of connections in low frequency everywhere-to-everywhere networks.
 It’s routine in small cities across North America.

 In Great Falls, the pulse occurs at a downtown transit center which is also, very usefully, the station for intercity buses.
 However, the design also provides for an outer pulse point at the far east end.
 Most pulse networks create these opportunities, but not all take advantage of them.